raphajaner/TUM_FTRT_roboracer_build/README.md

 The links typically lead to shops where the components can be ordered in Germany.
 Additionally, suggested components to upgrade and *tune* the base configuration are given (in compliance with the Roboracer rules).
-Include the local file in docs as image here:

 <p align="center">
     <img src="docs/TUM_FTRT_build.png" alt="Diagram of TUM Faster Than Real-Time Build components" height="403" />